-The late philosopher James Rachels published one of the most salient pieces on the euthanasia (E) debate in 1975 the New England Journal of Medicine titled “Active and Passive Euthanasia.”
+The late philosopher James Rachels published one of the most salient pieces on the euthanasia (E) debate in 1975 in The New England Journal of Medicine titled “Active and Passive Euthanasia.”
 Here is a brief outline of his argument.

 The distinction between active euthanasia (AE) and passive (PE) is thought crucial.
 This is mistaken.
 Why?

 - AE is preferable to PE because it reduces suffering.

 - Given the distinction, life & death decisions are made on irrelevant grounds.
 For example, intestinal blockage (IB) allows us to let a DS baby die, but wo/ the IB we would have to kill it.
 But the blockage is irrelevant.
 The issue is whether the DS baby should live.
 The distinction between AE and PE make this situation absurd—it leads to us thinking IB was important.

 - Killing is not worse than letting die.
 Consider 1) Smith drowns his cousin for money; and 2) Jones lets his cousin drown for money.
 It doesn’t seem there is any moral difference between the 2 cases.
 Similarly, whether you kill or let die for a good motive—say to relieve suffering—the act is right or wrong independent of how you brought death about.
 In both cases, the intent or motive is primarily to terminate life (and relieve suffering or costs).